Survicate/survicate-android-sdk/README.md

 ## Customer Support

-👋 If you bump into any problems or need more support contact us at hello@survicate.com
+👋 If you bump into any problems or need further assistance, contact us at hello@survicate.com